KabbAmine/vCoolor.vim/README.md

 Description
 -----------

-vCoolor is a Vim plugin that allows using a GTK+ color selection dialog via [Yad](http://sourceforge.net/projects/yad-dialog/) directly from the editor.
+vCoolor is a Vim plugin that allows using a color picker/selector directly from the editor.

 What this plugin do: